BahraamK/OutdoorBoxingClub/README.md

 4. Under the subheading "branch", select the main branch.
 5. Besides the branch selection, select the folder icon then select the root folder.
 6. Click the save button, refresh the page and wait a couple inutes to see the live site link towards the top of the page.
-Outdoor Boxing Club live link- (insert link)
+Outdoor Boxing Club live link- <https://bahraamk.github.io/OutdoorBoxingClub/>

 ## Credits